ltk84/QuanLyKhuCachLy/readme.md

 <br/>

 ### Person Management
-* Users can manage persons with add (excel, from google sheets, muanually)/edit/delete/mark as completed peron(s); search for/filter persons; export peron list.
+* Users can manage persons with add (excel, from google sheets, manually)/edit/delete/mark as completed for the person(s); search for/filter persons; export person list.
-* Users can also change room for specific peron and update testing result based on excel.
+* Users can also change room for a specific person and update testing results based on excel.

 <br/>